-Note 13 Funding Flexibility
+Note 14 Funding Flexibility

-The State of South Carolina passed a Joint Resolution to provide funding flexibility for the fiscal year ended June 30, 2015.
+The State of South Carolina passed a Joint Resolution to provide funding flexibility for the fiscal year ended June 30, 2016.
 Under the resolution, school districts may transfer revenue between programs to any instructional program with the same funding source and may make expenditures for instructional programs and essential operating costs from any state source without regard to fund type except school building bond funds.
 Also, the District may defer certain revenue to be used within its strategy or as funding flexibility allows in future years.
 Certain funds and other exceptions apply.
 The District used this flexibility for the current fiscal year by transferring revenue between programs and deferring certain revenue allowed under the Joint Resolution.
 The impact of applying funding flexibility to the District's General Fund was not measured.

-Note 14 Subsequent Events
+Note 15 Subsequent Events

 The District evaluated the effects subsequent events would have on the financial statements through the date of the auditors' report, which is the date the financial statements were available for issuance.
-Based on this evaluation, no events requiring disclosure were noted.
+Based on this evaluation, the following subsequent event was noted: On November 8, 2016 a \$38 million bond referendum was approved by voters of the District.
+Upon issuance of these bonds the proceeds will be used to build/renovate on the existing High School campus a Pre K-12 complex that will combine the District's current three campuses onto one centralized location.